SVGtoPPT/svgtoppt/README.md

 # SVG to Keynote

 A [scalable vector graphic](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (SVG) is an image format that enables infinite scaling without pixelation, unlike [raster graphic formats](https://en.wikipedia.org/wiki/Raster_graphics) like JPEG and PNG.
+Keynote doesn't support SVG files natively, though they have "shapes" that are vectors.

 In 2005, David Astling published a [script](http://mcb.berkeley.edu/labs/zusman/dave/svg2key/) that could convert SVG files to Keynote shapes.
 This application doesn't run on newer versions of macOS (likely due to being 32-bit) and is no longer supported.